josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/README.md

 ## 🪶 Core Narrative Grammar

-A “not-duckling” is removed from her nest “for her own safety” and placed into systems of handling, management, observation, and containment.
+A “not-duckling” is removed from her/their/his nest “for her own safety” and placed into systems of handling, management, observation, and containment.

 Over time:
 - interruption becomes normalised,